scale-tone/cognitive-search-static-web-apps-sample-ui/README.md

 https://lively-sand-033e9ec03.azurestaticapps.net

 That deployment is pointed to [the official Azure Cognitive Search Sample Data](https://docs.microsoft.com/en-us/samples/azure-samples/azure-search-sample-data/azure-search-sample-data/) index (some sample hotel info in there), which is publicly available.
-You could point your deployment to that one as well, but normally you would like to build your own index, as described below.
+You could point your deployment to that one as well, but normally you would like to build your own index [as described here](https://docs.microsoft.com/en-us/azure/search/search-get-started-portal#step-1---start-the-import-data-wizard-and-create-a-data-source).

 ## Required Application Settings